heltonx/NodeVbs_PCinfoAPI/README.md

 4) open the api link http://localhost:3000/computerinfo at your browser (or run the ps1).

 The /computerinfo endpoint is part of the API exposed by the server (whose source file is server.js).
-When a client makes an HTTP GET request to http://localhost:3000/computerinfo, the server receives the request, executes the VBScript code to retrieve the computer information, and sends back (to your broser or the ps1 script) the response in JSON format.
+When a client makes an HTTP GET request to http://localhost:3000/computerinfo, the server receives the request, executes the VBScript code to retrieve the computer information, and sends back (to your browser or the ps1 script) the response in JSON format.

 .....................

 OBSERVATIONS

 If, when run the ps1 script, you get the error similar to